MicrosoftDocs/Hololens/hololens/hololens2-autopilot.md

 1. Present the sign-in screen to the user.

-## Windows Autopilot for HoloLens 2 Public Preview
+## Configuring Autopilot for HoloLens 2

 Please follow the steps below to set up your environment for the public preview: